mikejoh/gk/CAPA/README.md

 The possible values of health status are:

-* “Healthy” -> Resource is 100% healthy.
+* "Healthy" -> Resource is 100% healthy.
-* “Progressing” -> Resource is not healthy but still has a chance to reach healthy state.
+* "Progressing" -> Resource is not healthy but still has a chance to reach healthy state.
-* “Suspended” -> Resource is suspended or paused.
+* "Suspended" -> Resource is suspended or paused.
 The typical example is a cron job.
-* “Missing” -> Resource is not present in the cluster.
+* "Missing" -> Resource is not present in the cluster.
-* “Degraded” -> Resource status indicates failure or resource could not reach healthy state in time.
+* "Degraded" -> Resource status indicates failure or resource could not reach healthy state in time.
-* “Unknown” -> Health assessment failed, and actual health status is unknown.
+* "Unknown" -> Health assessment failed, and actual health status is unknown.

 </details>